Essential Tips for Starting a Multichannel Business on Magento

 Product pages being an important part must be information-rich and decision-provoking for your customers.
 Hence Product Pages of your multichannel business should be optimised with the below tips:

-- Accurate product information: Avoid any surprise and display relevant details like price, remaining stock, tax, handling charges, and delivery all on the product page itself.
+- Accurate product information: Avoid any surprises and display relevant details like price, remaining stock, tax, handling charges, and delivery all on the product page itself.

 - High-quality product images: Products with good images will have a better conversion rate than products without images or with images of less quality.